What is fulvestrant (Faslodex®)?

 How fulvestrant works

-Many breast cancers need the hormone oestrogen to grow.
-This is called oestrogen-receptor positive (ER positive) breast cancer.
-These cancers have receptors (proteins) on the cancer cells that allow oestrogen to attach to the cell.
+The hormone oestrogen can encourage some breast cancers to grow.
+These breast cancers have receptors (proteins) on the cancer cells which allow oestrogen to attach to the cell.

 Fulvestrant blocks the receptors and stops oestrogen reaching the cancer cells.
-This slows down or stops the cancer cells from growing.
+This slows down the cancer or stops it from growing.
 Fulvestrant also reduces the number of receptors on the breast cancer cells.

 Your nurse or doctor will talk to you about your treatment plan.
 You usually have fulvestrant for as long as it helping to control the cancer.